 Many nurses I talk to believe we already had a nursing crisis before the pandemic.
 Now we have a crisis on steroids.
 Our nursing shortage was exacerbated by the pandemic, and the current situation is unsustainable.
 If changes are not made quickly, we risk losing more nurses, including experienced, expert nurses.
 Intensive care unit nurse and advocate Sandy Summers expressed this well: “Without nurses, an ICU bed is just a bed.”7 Obviously we cannot continue to work within this broken system; radical and meaningful change is needed.
 Many are trying to develop innovative ways to provide safe nursing care to acute and critically ill patients and their families.

 A number of solutions have been implemented and others are under development.
-Some institutions have reduced documentation requirements to free up nursing time for direct patient care.
-This is a great example of de-implementation to remove or revise current practices to free up valuable nursing time.8 There may be other opportunities to de-implement tradition-based practices that are not evidence-based.
+Some institutions have reduced documentation requirements to free up nursing time for direct patient care, which is a great example of de-implementation to remove or revise current practices to free up valuable nursing time.8 There may be other opportunities to de-implement tradition-based practices that are not evidence based.
 Also, other practices or tasks that do not require critical thinking or high levels of nursing skill might be delegated to trained assistants.7

 Team nursing models are being used to manage increasing workloads with fewer registered nurses.9 In some cases, one nurse leads a team of nurses and/or health care providers from other disciplines to care for critically ill patients.
 I have heard stories of patient care being provided by student nurses, medical residents, and other allied health professionals.
 Although such solutions are intended to support nurses, they risk increasing nurse workload and stress depending on how thoughtfully they are implemented.

 Although travel nurses and military nurses are being used to fill some of our patient care needs, this situation is not sustainable either.
 Some of you have reported working with travel nurses who have no experience caring for critically ill patients.
-This type of situation places additional burdens on the entire team, including the nurse manager and local intensive care unit nurses, not only to help the travel nurse become familiar with the local work environment and policies, but to become familiar with safe, evidence-based critical care nursing.
+This type of situation places additional burdens on the entire team, including local intensive care unit nurses and the nurse manager, not only to help the travel nurse become familiar with the local work environment and policies, but to become familiar with safe, evidence-based critical care nursing.
 The additional discrepancy in financial compensation between travel nurses and local nurses has become another great source of frustration.

 Giving Nurses a Voice